a0s21en5/Asp.Net-CoreWebAPIs-Bootcamp/Day 4 What is Rest and Restful API.md

 - **REST** stands for *REpresentation State Transfer*.

-REST is a combination of couple of principles or a set of principles that must be followed by Web a API project in order to say, RESTful Web API.
+REST is a combination of a couple of principles or a set of principles that must be followed by a Web API project in order to say it's RESTful.

-These are common standard guidelines that needs to be followed by the Web API project.
+These are common standard guidelines that need to be followed by the Web API project:

 - URL structure
 - HTTP verbs
 - Status codes
 - Stateless, etc.